-- 5 The impacts of BSA publications (American Journal of Botany, Applications in Plant Sciences, Plant Science Bulletin) will increase, as evidenced by various metrics. - 5.1 Broaden the scope of research represented in BSA journals and at conferences while supporting the current core of the society in organismal, structural, developmental, and evolutionary biology. - 5.2 Attract more researchers from a wide range of plant-related areas (e.g., conservation, forestry, horticulture, plant-microbe interactions) to our publications and conferences. - 5.3 Create and promote greater international, cross- and interdisciplinary opportunities for collaboration within BSA journals. - 5.4 Move toward an entirely open access publication model while maintaining low publication fees for members - 6 The recognition of botany as an essential biological and environmental discipline will increase within the scientific community. - 6.1 Increase the promotion of botany and its importance as a professional scientific discipline to confront public and professional misperceptions. - 6.2 Provide expertise to funding agencies on current/future issues related to botany. - 6.3 Promote inclusive 'plant-person' identities to address negative associations with botanical sciences and science in general (elite, exclusive, etc.) - 7 The increased prominence of the BSA as a global leader in research, teaching, and advocacy related to the botanical sciences will be reflected in at least a 5% membership increase over three years. - 7.1 Establish the BSA as a prominent leader on current issues related to our field and the mission of the society. - 7.2 Recruit and retain more professionals at all career stages who study, teach and/or promote botanical sciences to BSA from all forms of academic and non-academic institutions.
+The impacts of BSA publications (American Journal of Botany, Applications in Plant Sciences, Plant Science Bulletin) will increase, as evidenced by various metrics.

+- 5.1 Broaden the scope of research represented in BSA journals and at conferences while supporting the current core of the society in organismal, structural, developmental, and evolutionary biology. - 5.2 Attract more researchers from a wide range of plant-related areas (e.g., conservation, forestry, horticulture, plant-microbe interactions) to our publications and conferences. - 5.3 Create and promote greater international, cross- and interdisciplinary opportunities for collaboration within BSA journals. - 5.4 Move toward an entirely open access publication model while maintaining low publication fees for members

+The recognition of botany as an essential biological and environmental discipline will increase within the scientific community.

+6.1 Promote the science of botany as foundational to global restoration and actively promote interdisciplinary efforts related to repair earth systems.

+- 6.2.
+Increase the promotion of botany and its importance as a professional scientific discipline to confront public and professional misperceptions. - 6.3 Provide expertise to funding agencies on current/future issues related to botany. - 6.4.
+Promote inclusive 'plant-person' identities to address negative associations with botanical sciences and science in general (elite, exclusive, etc.) - 6.5 Increase recognition of the value of indigenous botanical knowledge.

+The increased prominence of the BSA as a global leader in research, teaching, and advocacy related to the botanical sciences will be reflected in at least a 5% membership increase over three years.

-- 7.3 Recruit/retain/support members from outside of the society, or who have been affiliated in the past, through presentation, service, or publication opportunities - 7.4 Increase international participation in society activities and governance. - 7.5 Evaluate the possibility of revising membership fees to include additional categories/price points to better accommodate international members.
+- 7.1 Establish the BSA as a prominent leader on current issues related to our field and the mission of the society. - 7.2 Recruit and retain more professionals at all career stages who study, teach and/or promote botanical sciences to BSA from all forms of academic and non-academic institutions. - 7.3 Recruit/retain/support members from outside of the society, or who have been affiliated in the past, through presentation, service, or publication opportunities - 7.4 Increase international participation in society activities and governance. - 7.5 Evaluate the possibility of revising membership fees to include additional categories/price points to better accommodate international members.

-8 The BSA will provide its members with increased support for scholarly excellence and research.
+The BSA will provide its members with increased support for scholarly excellence and research.

-- 8.1 Increase the number and types of awards, honors and research grants to members at all career stages. - 8.2.
-Promote discussions with decision-makers in funding agencies (e.g., The National Science Foundation) with the aim of increasing understanding of the importance of botany and providing additional funding opportunities. - 8.3 Create new mechanisms for the recognition of scholarly excellence that promote our members beyond the society. - 9 The annual BOTANY conference will be the premier venue to showcase and disseminate the latest research in botany. - 9.1 Increase access to the conference, especially for members of underrepresented groups. - 9.2 Increase promotion of and access to special lectures/symposia beyond the conference. - 9.3 Incorporate a virtual component in all future conferences.
+- 8.1 Increase the number of research awards and strategically increase or revise honors and awards to reflect BSA core values. - 8.2 Promote discussions with decision-makers in funding agencies (e.g., The National Science Foundation) with the aim of increasing understanding of the importance of botany and providing additional funding opportunities. - 8.3 Create new mechanisms for the recognition of scholarly excellence that promote our members beyond the society.

+The annual BOTANY conference will be the premier venue to showcase and disseminate the latest research in botany.

+- 9.1 Increase access to the conference, especially for members of underrepresented groups. - 9.2 Increase promotion of and access to special lectures/symposia beyond the conference. - 9.3 Incorporate a virtual component in all future conferences.